-You will be expected to make subject choices by Friday 3rd February 2023.
+You will be expected to make subject choices by Friday 2nd February 2024.
 We hope that by this time you will have a clear idea of the courses best suited to your needs.
-However, if you still have any doubts, you should see Mr Roberts or Mrs Williams a soon as possible.
+However, if you still have any doubts, you should see Mr Roberts or Mr Pattison as soon as possible.